BartVandewoestyne/tips-and-tricks/vscode.md

 * Workspace settings are stored in the `~/.vscode/settings.json` file in the workspace directory.
 * Extensions are installed in `~/.vscode/extensions/`.

+## Cache data

+Cache data is located under `~/.cache/vscode-cpptools/` and can take up quite some space (I've once had 63 GB of cache data in it...)

 ## Git Support

 Visual Studio Code has Git support built in.
 You will need to have Git version 2.0.0 (or newer) installed.